spinks/vim-leader-guide/README.md

 Native vim mappings will always take precedence over dictionary-only mappings defined in this method.

 ##### Two
-Depending on your use case extensive dictionary configuration mightn't be necessary.
+Depending on your use case extensive dictionary configuration may not be necessary.

 Instead of
 ```vim